 Prior to Procedure

-- General anesthesia —Blocks pain and keeps you asleep through the surgery.
-This will be used for a transrectal prostate biopsy.
+- General anesthesia—Blocks pain and keeps you asleep through the surgery.

 Description of the Procedure